hzeller/timg/README.md

 timg multi-resolution.ico   # See all the bitmaps in multi-resolution icons-file

 timg -W some-document.pdf   # Show a PDF document, use full width of terminal

+timg some-video.mp4         # Watch a video.

+# If you read a video from a pipe, it is necessary to skip attempting the
+# image decode first as this will consume bytes from the pipe.
+Use -V
+youtube-dl -q -o- -f'[height<480]' 'https://www.youtube.com/watch?v=dQw4w9WgXcQ' | ./timg -V -

 # Show animated gif with timeout.
 timg some-animated.gif      # show an animated gif (stop with Ctrl-C)